Mary Somerville's Family

 Several members of Mary's family were distinguished persons in their own right.
 Particularly noteworthy were her father, Vice Admiral Sir William Fairfax, and her first father-in-law, Admiral Samuel Greig.

-I am very grateful to Mark Pallot, who lives on the island of Jersey, for supplying me with information confirming that Mary Somerville does have living descendants.
+We are very grateful to Mark Pallot, who lives on the island of Jersey, for supplying us with information confirming that Mary Somerville does have living descendants.
 None of Mary's children had legitimate living children of their own, but Mary's son, Woronzow Greig (see below), had an illegitimate daughter.
 Mark himself is delighted to have been able to demonstrate conclusively that he is Mary Somerville's great great great great grandson.
 (Update, February 2016 - I have been able to confirm that, sadly, Mark Pallot died a few years ago.)

 Mary Somerville's parents